erickkanja-code/Zata-Clone2/README.md

 **A modern React landing page inspired by Zata Rwanda’s official website, built with Vite.**

-This project showcases a fully responsive React front-end with clean design, smooth interactions, and a simple developer-friendly setup.
-Perfect for demonstrating React skills in a real-world style project.

 ## Live Demo

 [View Live Site on Netlify](https://YOUR_NETLIFY_URL_HERE)